 Putting Revere youth and young adults in the path of employment

-What We Do
+What Do We Do?

 YouthWorks is a state-funded youth employment program that helps teens and young adults develop the skills and experience needed to find and keep jobs.
 Participants take part in paid short-term work placements during the summer and/or school year at public, private, and non-profit work sites.
 As part of the program, they receive training in core soft skills, practice professional behavior, and learn how to work effectively with supervisors, co-workers, and customers at their work sites.
 They also learn how to take the next steps in their education and career pathways.

-When We Do It
+When Do We Do It?

-Cycle 2: 10-20 Weeks October – May
+Cycle 2 (Year-long): 10-20 weeks October through May

-How We Do It
+How Do We Do It?

 Education: